McPollux2/lc-mirage/README.md

 - Naturally spawned masked enemies mimic a random player (with the features mentioned above)
 - Remove the post-round credits penalty (configurable)
 - Configuration is synced to all players (only the host's config is used)

-## When will you support voice activity?

-While voice activity was initially intended for the initial release, its current implementation results in a lot of undesirable audio clips, causing voice playback to rarely mimic the clips that you would normally expect.

-This will be implemented after I figure out how to filter the undesirable audio clips, but is currently a low priority for me.

 ## Recommended mods